jeffThompson/CreativeProgramming1/Assignments/Week04_Clocks.md

 Try adding these elements to your sketch:

 * Can you add boolean "flags" to your code, allowing multiple modes for your clock to take?
+* Can you record an animated gif of your piece?
+Use [this library](https://github.com/01010101/GifAnimation) and the sample code in this week's `code` folder

-### TURNING IN
+### PROJECT REQUIREMENTS
+* Your project should show time in an interesting, visual way that isn't just a traditional clock
+* Name your sketch `LastnameFirstname_CLOCK`
+* Your sketch can be any size, but think about how that changes our experience of your clock
+* When done, create an image of your clock running, either using the `save()` command or a cropped screenshot
-To turn in your project, zip your clock code and an image of the sketch running (either exported using code or as a cropped screenshot).
-Name it `LastnameFirstname_CLOCKS.zip` and upload to Canvas before the start of class.
+* Zip your sketch, with the image insize, and upload it to Canvas before the start of class

 ### READING
 For next week, please also read: